quipucords/quipucords/docs/source/man.rst

 Description
 -----------

-Quipucords, and the ``qpc`` command, is a discovery and inspection tool to identify environment data, or *facts*, such as the number of physical and virtual systems on a network, their operating systems and other configuration data, and versions of some key packages and products for almost any Linux or UNIX version.
-The ability to discover and inspect the software and systems that are running on the network improves your ability to understand and report on your entitlement usage.
-Ultimately, this discovery and inspection process is part of the larger system administration task of managing your inventories.
+Quipucords, accessed through the ``qpc`` command, is an inspection and reporting tool to identify environment data, or *facts*, such as the number of physical and virtual systems on a network, their operating systems and other configuration data, and versions of some key packages and products for almost any Linux or UNIX version.
+The ability to inspect the software and systems that are running on your network improves your ability to understand and report on your entitlement usage.
+Ultimately, this inspection and reporting process is part of the larger system administration task of managing your inventories.

-Quipucords uses two types of configuration to manage the discovery and inspection process.
-A *credential* contains configuration such as the username and password or SSH key of the user that runs the discovery and inspection process.
-A *source* defines the network, such as a host, subnet, or network that is being monitored, plus includes one or more credentials to use to access that network during the discovery and inspection process.
-You can save multiple credentials and sources to use with Quipucords in various combinations as you run discovery and inspection processes, or *scans*.
+Quipucords uses two types of configuration to manage the inspection process.
+A *credential* contains configuration such as the username and password or SSH key of the user that runs the inspection process.
+A *source* defines the entity to be inspected, such as a host, subnet, network, or systems management solution such as vCenter Server or Satellite, plus includes one or more credentials to use to access that network or systems management solution during the inspection process.
+You can save multiple credentials and sources to use with Quipucords in various combinations as you run inspection processes, or *scans*.
+When you have completed a scan, you can access the output as a *report* to review the results.

 By default, the credentials and sources that are created when using Quipucords are encrypted in a database.
-The values are encrypted with AES-256 encryption and are decrypted when the Quipucords server executes a scan, by using a *vault password* to access the encrypted values stored in the database.
+The values are encrypted with AES-256 encryption.
+They are decrypted when the Quipucords server runs a scan, by using a *vault password* to access the encrypted values that are stored in the database.

-Quipucords is an *agentless* discovery and inspection tool, so there is no need to install the tool on multiple systems.
-Discovery and inspection for the entire network is centralized on a single machine.
+Quipucords is an *agentless* inspection tool, so there is no need to install the tool on multiple systems.
+Inspection for the entire network is centralized on a single machine.

-This man page describes the commands, subcommands, and options for the ``qpc`` command and includes basic usage information.
-For more detailed information and examples, including best practices, see the Quipucords README file.
+This man page describes the commands, subcommands, and options for the ``qpc`` command and includes usage information and example commands.

 Usage
 -----

-``qpc`` performs four major tasks:
+``qpc`` performs five major tasks:

-* Server login:
+* Logging in to the server:

   ``qpc server login --username admin``

 * Creating credentials:

-  ``qpc cred add ...``
+  ``qpc cred add --name=credname1 --type=type --username=user1 --password``

 * Creating sources:

-  ``qpc source add --type TYPE --name=X --hosts X Y Z --cred A B``
+  ``qpc source add --name=sourcename1 --type=type --hosts server1.example.com server2.example.com --cred credname1 credname2``

 * Running a scan:

-  ``qpc scan start --sources X``
+  ``qpc scan start --sources sourcename1``

 * Working with scans: